TerraForged/TerraForged/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-_Please take a look through the [existing enhancements](https://github.com/TerraForged/TerraForged/issues?utf8=%E2%9C%93&q=is%3Aissue+label%3Aenhancement+) to see if yours has already been suggested.
-Feel free to add your own thoughts to the thread :)_
+### Please look through the [existing issues](https://github.com/TerraForged/TerraForged/issues) to see if your idea has already been suggested :)

 **Describe the change you'd like:**
 A clear and concise description of what you want changed or added.